AvaiBookSports/omnipay-paypal-standard/README.md

 ## Basic Usage

-The following gateway are provided by this package:
-- PayPal_Standard

-PayPal_Standard allows to process payments only with the email of a PayPal account.
+The `PayPalStandard` gateway are provided by this package, it allows to process payments only with the business email of a PayPal account.
 This is not secure, so we strongly discourage their use.

 ## Support